Nature & Culture Tour: The Carpathians uncovered – Wild landscapes and living heritage

 Important information

-Please arrive in Bucharest before 15:00 on the first day, so that we can proceed with the programme as planned.
+Please arrive before 15:00 on the first day, so that we can proceed with the programme as planned.
 The exact pick-up time at the airport will be communicated to you prior to arrival based on the collective arrival times.
-On your departure day please choose a flight from Bucharest no earlier than 16:00, as otherwise due to traffic conditions departure to the airport will have to be very early in the morning.
+Please book your flights no earlier than 15:00 on departure day, as otherwise due to traffic conditions departure to the airport will have to be very early in the morning.
 Transfers outside of collective option are available upon request and an additional cost.
+Maximum participant number for this trip is 8 people.

 Tour leader specialised in nature & wildlife, English speaking.